animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap-annotations.md

 for both client and server applications.
 This feature makes it easier for users when they decide to switch their applications from an embedded, peer `Cache` application to a `ClientCache` application, for instance.
-Simply change the {sdg-acronym} annotation from `@PeerCacheApplication` or `@CacheServerApplication` to `@ClientCacheApplication`, and you are done.
+Simply change the SDG annotation from `@PeerCacheApplication` or `@CacheServerApplication` to `@ClientCacheApplication`, and you are done.